SemanticMultimedia/COAL/README.md

 ### How to run

 #### start rabbitmq
-- [for mac] execute /usr/local/sbin/rabbitmq-server in terminal
+- [for mac] execute "/usr/local/sbin/rabbitmq-server" in terminal
+- [for linux] execute "sudo rabbitmq-plugins enable rabbitmq_management" in terminal
 - go to http://localhost:15672/
 - login (Name: guest, Password: guest)